Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Release feel-good hormone

-• Endorphins are a feel-good chemical hormone because they act as a pain reliever and boost happiness.
+- Endorphins are a feel-good chemical hormone because they act as a natural pain reliever.

 These combined chemicals create euphoria similar to a runner’s high.